 Call your healthcare provider right away if you have any of the following:

-Increasing numbness or tingling in your legs, hands, or feet
+Numbness or tingling in your legs, hands, or feet that gets worse

 Loss of movement or feeling in your legs, hands, arms, or feet

-New neurologic symptoms, such as double vision, slurred speech, or trouble swallowing
+New nervous system symptoms, such as double vision, slurred speech, or trouble swallowing

 Shortness of breath